forreya/javascript-basics/README.md

 ## Challenges Completed

-Here are the challenges that I completed as part of this module:
+Here are the programs that are part of this repository:

 1. A Search Function
 2. A Shopping Basket